jordankoschei/2022/_posts/2018-09-19-generosity-of-making.md

 ---
-title: The Generosity of Making
+title: The Generosity of Creating
 categories: Design
 ---